Kobzol/surveys/surveys/2024-annual-survey/questions.md

 > those who program once a week but always in Rust and those who program daily but
 > use Rust once a week.

+### On average, how often do you do coding/design work in general?

+Type: select one

+- Daily or nearly so
+- Weekly or nearly so
+- Monthly or nearly so
+- Rarely

+> **justification**
+>
+> Could be interesting to understand the *absolute* coding/design experience of the cohort and then compare it with *relative* Rust experience, see comment: https://github.com/rust-lang/surveys/pull/234/files#r1347513327

 ### How would you rate your Rust expertise?

 Type: select one